 TB Skin Test (TST)--for individuals less than 5 years of age

-Please Note that appointments for requesting TB skin testing is highly recommended and
+Please note that appointments for requesting TB skin testing are required, and

 - You will be informed of the date when the TB Skin Test is to be read prior to administration.